 A kite, an eagle, a crow, a butterfly, a honeybee all fly in the air, though they live in difference places.
 These animals are said to have an aerial mode of life.

+Use your brain power!
 What are the different criteria used to classify animals?